ggwpez/evidence/README.md

 # evidence

 Work evidence for the Polkadot Fellowship.
-Repo managed with [collective-cli](https://github.com/super-collective/collective-cli).
+Follows the structure and formats proposed by [super-collective](https://github.com/super-collective/collective-cli).

 ## First Evidence